Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: Applications to Pluto and Triton

-The upper panel of Fig.~\ref{fig_z_flux_Pluto_06jun20_R0_1250_1192_1191_km} shows the effect of a mask with radius $R_0=1250$~km, illustrating the tenuous atmosphere case.
+The upper panel of Fig.~\ref{fig_z_flux_Pluto_06jun20_R0_1250_1192_1191_km} shows the effect of a mask with radius $R_0=1250$~km, and illustrates the tenuous atmosphere case.
 This atmosphere creates a dark shadow of radius $r_0=1100$~km, with a Poisson spot amplified by the factor $(R_0/r_0)^2 \approx 1.3$ (Eq.~\ref{eq_Poisson_tenuous}).
-The middle and lower panels of the figure shows the transition between the tenuous and the dense atmosphere cases, which occurs between $R_0=1192$~km and $R_0=1191$~km.
+The middle and lower panels of the figure show the transition between the tenuous and the dense atmosphere cases, which occurs between $R_0=1192$~km and $R_0=1191$~km.

-The Fig.~\ref{fig_z_flux_Pluto_06jun20_R0_1190_km} shows a synthetic profiles using the actual average Pluto limb radius, $R_0=1190$~km \citep{Hinson2017}.
-A zone of full width $\sim$800~km in $x$ is now concerned by the interference between the two stellar images.
-The same exercise for Triton provides a wide region of width $\sim$2400~km in $x$ where the two stellar images interfere, see Fig.~\ref{fig_z_flux_Triton_05oct17_R0_1355_km}.
+Figure~\ref{fig_z_flux_Pluto_06jun20_R0_1190_km} shows a synthetic profile using the actual average Pluto limb radius, $R_0=1190$~km \citep{Hinson2017}.
+A zone of full width $\sim$800~km in $x$ is now affected by the interferences given by the two stellar images.
+The same exercise for Triton provides a wide region of width $\sim$2400~km in $x$ where the two stellar images give interferences; see Fig.~\ref{fig_z_flux_Triton_05oct17_R0_1355_km}.

 Concerning Pluto, Table~\ref{tab_CF_Triton_Pluto} shows that the central flash layer stays very close ($\sim$1~km) above the average limb of the dwarf planet.
-More precisely, it lies $\sim$4~km above the surface of the depression Sputnik Planitia (\citealt{Hinson2017}) which controls the general Pluto's atmospheric pressure.
-Ray tracing calculations show that the transition to the tenuous atmosphere regime will occur for a surface pressure of about 6~$\upmu$bar.
+More precisely, it lies $\sim$4~km above the surface of the depression Sputnik Planitia (\citealt{Hinson2017}), which controls Pluto's general atmospheric pressure.
+Ray-tracing calculations show that the transition to the tenuous atmosphere regime will occur for a surface pressure of about 6~$\upmu$bar.
 According to seasonal volatile transport models, this should happen in the decade 2050-2060 \citep{Sicardy2021}.
 Occultations should then show a small drop of signal at mid-occultation, as illustrated in the middle panel of Fig.~\ref{fig_z_flux_Pluto_06jun20_R0_1250_1192_1191_km}.
-However, as significant topographic features of height $\sim$5~km with respect to the average radius are present on Pluto's surface \citep{Nimmo2017}, short drops of signal might be observed in the future at the bottom of Pluto occultation light curves as the primary and/or secondary images hit the top of these features.
+However, as significant topographic features of height $\sim$5~km with respect to the average radius are present on Pluto's surface \citep{Nimmo2017}, short drops in signal might be observed in the future at the bottom of Pluto occultation light curves as the primary and/or secondary images hit the top of these features.